 Since 2015, India has seen many changes on the fiscal front — including a significant increase in states' share of the union's taxes, a complete overhaul of the indirect tax system, the restructuring of schemes, rampant use of off-budget borrowing, and large fiscal adjustments necessitated by the COVID-19 crisis.
 These changes have far-reaching consequences for India's political economy, institutions, and economic policies.

-Against this backdrop, join Suyash Rai and Josh Felman as they consider how the Union Budget 2021-22 and the recommendations of the 15th Finance Commission might shape India's public finances in the coming years.
+Against this backdrop, Suyash Rai and Josh Felman discussed how the Union Budget 2021-22 and the recommendations of the 15th Finance Commission might shape India's public finances in the coming years.

 - Presentation by Suyash Rai: 30 minutes

 - Suyash Rai, Before Modi govt can hope to fix India’s economy, it should fix how it manages Budget, January 29, 2020, ThePrint